ikraamg/solidus_multi_tenant/README.md

 This extension provides a way to manage multiple tenants within a single Solidus installation using an active fork of the [Apartment](https://github.com/rails-on-services/apartment) gem.
 Please refer to the gem documentation for more information on setup as this gem enhances the implemntation to get quickly up and running with Solidus.

-Solidus works better with Apartment for multi-tenancy as it needs minimal application modifications, however, if you are looking for a row-level multi-tenancy solution with Solidus, please check out my other work with [solidus_acts_as_tenant](https://github.com/ikraamg/solidus_acts_as_tenant).
+Solidus works better with Apartment for multi-tenancy as it needs minimal application modifications, however, if you are looking for a row-level multi-tenancy solution with Solidus, please see [solidus_acts_as_tenant](https://github.com/ikraamg/solidus_acts_as_tenant).

 ## Installation